skillpub/collaboration/README.md

 Skillpub is free to use and unlimited in functionality for all channels except Slack, for Slack - 10 users are free, for more users need to buy license on www.skillpub.org.

+# use cases

 # installation

+Skillpub requares Linux machine with Python version 3.6 and above.
+If you are familiar with Python and PyPi you can just run line bellow or you need to spend some time googling "install python 3 and pip on linux"

+sudo pip install skillpub